-Paris-Roubaix live TV guide - Cycling Weekly
+Paris-Roubaix 2019 live TV guide - Cycling Weekly

 If you can’t be at home for the actual race, there are plenty of highlights programmes around on Eurosport 1 and 2 over the following days, so there’s no excuse to miss any of the action.

-Pre-race favourites Peter Sagan (Bora-Hansgrohe) and Greg Van Avermaet (BMC Racing) will be looking to make amends after missing out in the preceding weekend’s Tour of Flanders, won with an impressive long-range solo attack by Niki Terpstra (Quick-Step Floors).
+Pre-race favourites including defending champion Peter Sagan (Bora-Hansgrohe) and Greg Van Avermaet (CCC Team) will be looking to make amends after missing out in the preceding weekend’s Tour of Flanders, though they’ll face tough competition from the likes of Oliver Naesen (Ag2r La Mondiale), Wout van Aert (Jumbo-Visma), Alexander Kristoff (UAE Team Emirates), Zdeněk Štybar (Deceuninck-Quick-Step) and John Degenkolb (Trek-Segafredo) among others in a stacked field.

-Or will we see another rider spring a surprise, just as Mathew Hayman did in 2016?
+Could we see another long-shot rider spring a surprise, just as Mathew Hayman did in 2016?
 It’s the unpredictability and occasional chaos that make Paris-Roubaix the biggest one-day race of the season.

 TV schedule